Most of our 3.5 kilometre tramline winds through the bush, as did many of Sydney’s tram routes, on the way to beaches or ferry wharves.

-Our Parklink trams depart at a quarter past each hour, beginning at 10.15 each day we’re open with the last one running at 4.15 on Sundays and at 2.15 pm on Wednesdays or other weekdays as shown on our front page for school holidays.
+Our Parklink trams depart at a quarter past each hour, beginning at 10.15 each day we’re open with the last one running at 4.15 on Sundays and at 2.15 pm on Wednesdays.
 A return service operates to the Museum fifteen minutes after leaving the Museum (i.e. the first one for the day returns at 10.30).

 Using Parklink you can combine a ride into the National Park with a visit to the Museum – or you can catch a tram into the Park right from the gate of the Museum.
 The Museum is right alongside Loftus railway station, so transfer from CityRail trains is a hop, skip and a jump.
 Start or finish your day at the National Park with a Parklink tram ride!

 Parklink trams depart from the Museum at hourly intervals from 10:15am until 4:15pm on Sundays and public holidays (except Christmas Day); on Wednesdays a limited service operates between 10:15am and 2:15pm.
 Return trips leave the Royal National Park approximately 15 minutes later.
 [These tickets are purchased from the conductor onboard the tram.]

 On Sundays and advertised public holidays, three trams are usually operational; on Wednesdays, this is reduced to two.
 A variety of different trams is usually available for these services.